100xmanas/vyomgarud-ui/README.md

 # What I Learned

+This project was an assignment from **VyomGarud** to create a modern, responsive landing page for their company.
+I completed the project within 2 days, including both the full landing page design and ensuring responsiveness across devices.

+During the development, I learned:
 - Structuring a **modern React project** with reusable components.
 - Implementing **responsive design** using Tailwind CSS breakpoints.
 - Using **Framer Motion** to add smooth animations for UI interactions.